taihangd/TRACER/README.md

 - eval.py
   - evaluation module.
 - self_train.py
-  - network self-supervised training module.
+  - self-supervised training.
-- self_train_test.py
-  - algorithm testing module.
 - train.py
-  - network supervised training module.
+  - supervised training.
 - test.py
-  - algorithm testing module.
+  - algorithm evaluation.
 - test_cluster.py
-  - for testing clustering algorithms.
+  - evaluation for clustering modules.

 ## Cache Data Preparation
-Before training and testing, run the .py file in the "./cache_data" to generate cache data.
+Before training and evaluation, run the .py file in the "./cache_data" to generate cache data.

 ## Training
-After setting the configuration, to start self-training, simply run
+After setting the configuration, to start self-supervised training, simply run

 > python self_train.py

+to start supervised training, simply run

+> python train.py

 ## Testing
 Once the training is completed, there will be a saved model in the "checkpoints" specified in the configuration file.
 After setting the corresponding configuration file, you can run

+> python test.py

+or simply run

-> python test_cluster.py
+> python test_cluster.py --select_cluster "Strick"

 ## Dataset
 Please download from our [repository](https://terabox.com/s/1BUll52ghFXuseGRaev-ElA).